petk/php-build-system/docs/cmake-code-style.md

 ## 1. Introduction

-CMake is quite lenient regarding code style, but applying a certain framework for writing CMake files can enhance both code quality and comprehension of the build system, especially when multiple developers are involved.
-Consistency can make it easier to manage and extend the build system in the future.
+CMake is quite lenient regarding code style, but applying a consistent framework for writing CMake files can enhance both code quality and comprehension of the build system, especially when multiple developers are involved.
 Following some naming conventions can maintain a clear and organized CMake project structure while avoiding conflicts with external libraries and CMake scope.

 For instance, it's important to note that CMake functions, macros, and commands are not case-sensitive.
 In other words, the following two expressions are